scikit-learn-contrib/metric-learn/doc/supervised.rst

 .. note::

-    If the metric learner that you use learns a Mahalanobis Matrix (like it is the case for all algorithms currently in metric-learn), you can get the plain learned Mahalanobis matrix using `get_mahalanobis_matrix`.
+    If the metric learner that you use learns a :ref:`Mahalanobis distance
+    <mahalanobis_distances>` (like it is the case for all algorithms
+    currently in metric-learn), you can get the plain learned Mahalanobis matrix using `get_mahalanobis_matrix`.

     >>> nca.get_mahalanobis_matrix()
     array([[0.43680409, 0.89169412],